JhonProgramming/Creating-A-Project-Planning-And-You/README.md

 datatype variablename = (cast data type)(dr["column name"]); - regular get from datatable string variable = dr["column"] != DBNull.Value ? (string)(dr["column"]) : "N/A"; - conditional get from datatable (gets data, if column for that row is blank, sets it as "N/A")
-make sure to do anything with the data in the foreach loop
+make sure to do anything with the data in the foreach loop radio buttons: private void chkTempFilter_CheckedChanged(object sender, EventArgs e) <--- event for when a radiobutton is checked / unchecked
+            var TempRadioButtons = gbxTempFilters.Controls.OfType<RadioButton>();  <---- put at the top of the program, where the initialize is, gets all radiotbuttons in specified group box and stores them together foreach (RadioButton item in TempRadioButtons)
+            {
+                item.CheckedChanged += TempFilters_CheckedChanged;
+            }

+            string checkedName = ((RadioButton)sender).Name;  <-- use these in the checked change event to detect which ones are checked or not and do stuff baesd on that if (checkedName == "rbtnSpeedGreater")